eptalights/eptalights-python/docs/functions.rst

 Working with Functions
 ======================

-Data model or structure for function - :class:`~eptalights.models.egimple.function.FunctionModel`
+Eptalights Sophia breaks everything down into functions, along with their related context-like the class they belong to and the file where they’re defined.
+This forms the core structure of the function-level data model.
+The Data model or structure for function - :class:`~eptalights_sophia.models.sophia_ir.function.FunctionModel`

 1. get total functions